 Coordinator of Keyboard Studies and Music Theory

-An international concert pianist, educator, and scholar, Dr. Sarah Chan has garnered numerous awards, including The American Prize in Piano Performance, “Rising Artist” selection by New York Concert Artists and Associates, the PianoTexas International Festival competition professional prize, and distinguished artist features in 2015-2016 at the Berlin Philharmonic Hall Kammermusiksaal (Berlin), Kennedy Center for the Performing Arts (Washington, D.C.), St. James’s Piccadilly Hall (London), Beifang University Performing Arts Center (China), and Ningxia Normal University Concert Hall (China).
-Chan has furthermore performed at Carnegie Hall's Weill Recital Hall and Merkin Hall (New York), Künstlerhaus Concert Hall (Munich), La Cité Internationale des Arts (Paris), Sala Ateneu (Bacau, Romania), Maryland Hall for the Creative Arts (Annapolis), Meany Hall for the Performing Arts (Seattle), Ed Landreth Hall (Fort Worth), and Enid Symphony Hall (OK), and Steinway Recital Hall (San Francisco).
+An international concert pianist, educator, and scholar, Dr. Sarah Chan has garnered numerous awards, including The American Prize in Piano Performance, “Rising Artist” selection by New York Concert Artists and Associates, the PianoTexas International Festival competition professional prize, and distinguished artist features in 2015-2016 at the Kennedy Center for the Performing Arts (Washington, D.C.), Berlin Philharmonic Hall Kammermusiksaal (Berlin), St. James’s Piccadilly Hall (London), Beifang University Performing Arts Center (China), and Ningxia Normal University Concert Hall (China).
+Chan has furthermore performed at Carnegie Hall's Weill Recital Hall and Merkin Hall (New York), Künstlerhaus Concert Hall (Munich), La Cité Internationale des Arts (Paris), Sala Ateneu (Bacau, Romania), Maryland Hall for the Creative Arts (Annapolis), Meany Hall for the Performing Arts (Seattle), Ed Landreth Hall (Fort Worth), Enid Symphony Hall (OK), and Steinway Recital Hall (San Francisco).
 As soloist with orchestra, Chan has appeared with the National "Mihail Jora" Philharmonic Orchestra of Romania, Romanian State Symphony Orchestra, New York Concert Artists Symphony Orchestra, Manhattan Chamber Orchestra, Seattle Philharmonic Orchestra, Fort Worth Symphony, and Enid Symphony Orchestra.